Rocket Racers and Xerus

 Once XCOR finishes the design for Xerus, it plans a program of 20 test flights.

-For lots more information on the EZ-Rocket, the Rocket Racing League, Xerus and related topics, check out the links on the next page.
+For lots more information on the EZ-Rocket, the Rocket Racing League, Xerus and related topics, check out the links below.